-Finding a location for the seat of government had been a bit of a circus anyway, and the capital city had shifted around a bit through the years.
+They say that finding a location for the seat of government had been a bit of a circus anyway, and the capital city had shifted back and forth between the two cities through the years, but it finally anchored in Charleston, and we have a clown to thank for that.

-At the end of the Civil War, when West Virginia was created, Wheeling was its largest city and capital, though it was far from the new state's geographic center, which was roughly 100 miles to the south near Sutton, West Virginia.
+Here's how it happened.
+Midway through the Civil War when West Virginia was created, Wheeling was its largest city and its new capital, though it was far from the new state's geographic center, which was roughly 100 miles to the south near Sutton, West Virginia.

-Clarksburg and Charleston were both more centrally located and had entered into what became a maddening competition.
+Clarksburg and Charleston, however, were both more centrally located, and they entered into what became a maddening competition.

-Charleston engaged Romeo Freer and John Kenna to help rally enthusiasm, but the two were having little success.
+To help rally enthusiasm for its cause, Charleston engaged civic leaders Romeo Freer and John Kenna, but the two were having little success.
 Only ten days remained before the vote, and they had not been able to attract audiences to their speeches.
-Then along came Lolo.
+Then along came Lolo the Clown.

-The story unfolds as such stories often do, according to "West Virginia: A Guide to the Mountain State," compiled in 1941 by writers for the Works Progress Association.
-Kenna and Freer walked into a bar.
+Kenna and Freer had walked into a bar when their luck changed, according to the authors of "West Virginia: A Guide to the Mountain State," compiled in 1941 by writers for the Works Progress Association.

 "He arranged for the two to travel with the circus, and they were allotted five minutes during each performance to speak for their cause.
 For a week, they traveled the territory they had failed to arouse, speaking to as many as 5,000 circus fans at one time."